dfex/lattice/TO-DO.md

     * ~~Add port information to portTable~~
     * ~~Close db connection (inside business logic, or part of controller?~~
 * ~~Explore moving to structs/objects rather than passing individual variables - eg: when reading from a node return a populated node object eg: node.name, node.ipAddress etc., then just pass the entire node object to addnode() for writing to db~~
+* ~~Update device interactions such that they could operate in a multi-vendor environment (using Node type field to distinguish)~~
 * Fix up parameter parsing if/elif/else hell with argparse lib
 * Add functions to write out from db to device configuration via j2 templates (? or just the required RPC calls?)
 * Re-write lattice.py so that node addition handles port addition in same context (so ports can be tied back to node in db)